hoangduytran/blender-manual/manual/modeling/curves/structure.rst

 Splines
 =======

-Splines are a substructure of curves and are the individual elements that make curve objects.
+Splines are the fundamental components of curve objects, defining their shapes.
-A curve object can be composed of several different splines, just like mesh objects can have different discontinuous meshes under the same object.
+A curve object can consist of multiple splines, similar to how a mesh object can contain multiple disconnected meshes.
-A spline defines the shape of the curve and can be transformed by altering its `Control Points`_.
+Each spline's shape is determined by its :ref:`Control Points <curve-spline-types>`.
-Splines come in three distinct types, which are described in `Spline Types`_.
+Splines come in several types: Poly, Bézier, and NURBS, each with its own algorithm for representing curves, as described in the `Spline Types`_ section.
-Each spline type has a slightly different algorithm for computing how bends in the spline are represented.

-Splines have their own separate properties from curves and can be altered by selecting the spline in Edit Mode and using the :doc:`Active Spline </modeling/curves/properties/active_spline>` panel.
+Splines have unique properties that can be adjusted in Edit Mode via the :doc:`Active Spline </modeling/curves/properties/active_spline>` panel.

 Control Points
 --------------

-Similar to meshes splines have control points or vertices.
-Control points connect to other control points to form splines.
+Splines are made up of control points, which connect to form the spline.
-Control points can be :doc:`selected </modeling/curves/selecting>`
-and transformed to alter the resulting shape of the spline.
+Control points can be :doc:`selected </modeling/curves/selecting>` and transformed to adjust the spline's shape.
+This is analogous to vertices in a mesh object.

 .. seealso::